Do you know how sound works? Well, me neither, but I hope we can figure it out together!

 A promising start in which, after about 2000 words, I finally get to execute literally three bytes of machine code.

-TL;DR: I started writing a Game Boy emulator in Go in June 2018 and since then, at least three distinct people have expressed polite interest in the details.
+TL;DR: I started writing a Game Boy emulator in June 2018 and since then, at least three distinct people have expressed mild but polite interest in the details.
 I hope to show how it’s done, in mildly-to-heavily technical terms.
 It’s going to take a while but I hope it turns out marginally informative.

 Glimpses of an old Python parser for custom tags in MU* logfiles.